bcicen/slackcat/README.md

 --tee, -t | Print stdin to screen before posting --noop | Skip posting file to Slack.
 Useful for testing --channel, -c | Slack channel to post to
 --filename, -n | Filename for upload.
-Defaults to current timestamp
+Defaults to given filename or current timestamp if reading from stdin.